-THE Liqui-Moly Bathurst 12 Hour is a race for GT3, GT4 and invited production-based or specialised endurance vehicles held at Mount Panorama, Bathurst, New South Wales, Australia between Thursday 31 January – Sunday 3 February, 2019.
+The Liqui-Moly Bathurst 12 Hour is a race for GT3, GT4 and invited production-based or specialised endurance vehicles held at Mount Panorama, Bathurst, New South Wales, Australia between Thursday 30 January – Sunday 2 February, 2020.

 The race is now generally acknowledged and recognised around the world as one of the most significant races for GT vehicles on the calendar, alongside contemporaries like the Spa-Francorchamps 24 Hour and the Nurburgring 24 Hour.

 WHAT ARE THE CLASSES?

 There are four classes that contest the Liqui-Moly Bathurst 12 Hour.

 Each car may have three or four drivers, while entrants in Class A must have drivers categorised by the FIA Driver Ranking System as either Platinum, Gold, Silver or Bronze.

 Class A – GT3

-Class A is for vehicles complying with GT3 regulations, now the most popular and successful GT category around the world and the same as major international races like the Spa 24 Hour and Nurburgring 24 Hour and the global Intercontinental GT Challenge series of which the Liqui-Moly Bathurst 12 Hour is the opening round of each year.
+Class A is for vehicles complying with International GT3 regulations, now the most popular and successful GT category around the world and in line with major international races like the 24 hours of Spa and Nurburgring 24 Hour and the global Intercontinental GT Challenge series of which the Liqui-Moly Bathurst 12 Hour is the opening round of each year.

-Competing brands include Audi, Porsche, Ferrari, Nissan, Lamborghini, Mercedes-Benz, McLaren, Bentley and Aston Martin – amongst others.
+Competing brands include Audi, Porsche, Ferrari, Nissan, Lamborghini, Mercedes-Benz AMG, BMW, McLaren, Bentley, Honda and Aston Martin.